 The Lowell Family Farm is a perfect example of how no two dairy farms are alike.
-Each operates based on a number of factors – interests and skill sets of the farmers and employees, available land and facilities, agricultural philosophies, even the chosen breed of cattle for that farm, to name a few.
+Each operates based on a number of factors including the interests and skillsets of the farmers and employees, available land, facilities, agricultural philosophies, and even the chosen breed of cattle for that farm, to name a few.

-“Our farming philosophy revolves around environmental stewardship, because soil is the basis of everything we do,” Dana said.
-“We love living in the country, we love open ground, we love seeing green fields.
+“Our farming philosophy revolves around environmental stewardship because the soil is the basis of everything we do,” Dana said, “We love living in the country.
+We love the open ground.
+We love seeing green fields.
 Everything we like to do and everything we like to see in the world comes back to how the ground gets treated.”

 “We’re open to anything,” he said.

-They learned about composting bedded packs (their’s was one of the first in Maine) and also about wide swathing (leaving the mowed grass spread out behind the mower rather than in a windrow) to harvest more quickly and optimize nutrient content.
+They learned about composting bedded packs.
+Theirs was one of the first in Maine.
+Also, about wide swathing, leaving the mowed grass spread out behind the mower rather than in a windrow to harvest more quickly and optimize nutrient content.
 They also researched the pros and cons of no-till, which requires herbicide spraying since grass and weeds aren’t turned into the soil.

-They also give a great deal of credit for their success to those who provide their services to the farm regularly – their veterinarian, the cow nutritionist, their breeder and their Dairy Herd Improvement technician.
+They also give a great deal of credit for their success to those who provide their services to the farm regularly, their veterinarian, cow nutritionist, breeder, and Dairy Herd Improvement technician.
 Lowell Family Farm belongs to the Agri-Mark Cooperative, which owns Cabot Cheese.
-Their milk is trucked to the HPHood plant in Portland and bottled.
+Their milk is trucked to the HP Hood plant in Portland and bottled.